MaxEdwards20/Dune-Snake/README.md

 - [x] Caden: Fixed camera/renderer for more accurate collisions
 - [x] Caden: Added basic HUD for kills and score
 - [x] Satchel: Sound effects on the death of worm and when food is eaten
-- [x] Bezier zoom interpolation on new game and death
+- [x] Caden: Bezier zoom interpolation on new game and death

 ## Debugging